CallMeHein/Auto-Western-Highway/README.md

 - use `\auto_highway\main`

 ### Troubleshooting
-Some baritone settings may affect performance or cause the script to get stuck:
+Some baritone settings may affect performance or cause the script to get stuck

+#### Gets stuck while placing blocks:
-- blockReachDistance may be too low, increase it (recommended: 4.5)
+- blockReachDistance may be too low

+#### Gets stuck while breaking blocks:
+- blockBreakSpeed may be too low

 ## Debugging